-Subject as provided in the Conditions, if at any time a Tax Event or a Regulatory Event occurs, the Issuer may, subject to giving any notice required to, and receiving any consent required from, the Relevant Authority, if so required (without the consent or approval of the Noteholders which may otherwise be required under the Conditions), elect either (i) to substitute all (but not only some) of the Notes or (ii) modify the terms of all (but not only some) of such Notes so that they become or remain qualifying securities.
+Subject as provided in the Conditions, if at any time a Tax Event or a Regulatory Event occurs, or in order to align the Conditions to best practices published from time to time by the EBA resulting from its monitoring activities pursuant to Article 80 of the CRR, the Issuer may, subject to giving any notice required to, and receiving any consent required from, the Relevant Authority, if so required (without the consent or approval of the Noteholders which may otherwise be required under the Conditions), elect either (i) to substitute all (but not only some) of the Notes or (ii) modify the terms of all (but not only some) of such Notes so that they become or remain qualifying securities.
 The Relevant Authority has discretion as to whether or not it will approve any substitution or variation of the Notes.
 Any such substitution or variation which is considered by the Relevant Authority to be material may be treated by the Relevant Authority as the issuance of a new instrument and therefore, in order to be eligible as Additional Tier 1 capital in accordance with then prevailing Applicable Banking Regulations, the Notes (as so substituted or varied) may include a requirement that (save in certain prescribed circumstances) they may not be redeemed or repurchased prior to five years after the effective date of such substitution or variation.